rdoxenham/openstack-training/documentation/openstack-manual.md

 This manual assumes that you're attending instructor-led training classes and that this material be used as a step-by-step guide on how to successfully complete the lab objectives.
 Prior knowledge gained from the instructor presentations is highly recommended, however for those wanting to complete this training via their own self-learning, a description at each section is available as well as a copy of the course slides.

-The course was written with the assumption that you're wanting to deploy Red Hat OpenStack on-top of a Red Hat Enterprise Linux, e.g. Red Hat Enterprise Linux or Fedora, and is written specifically for Red Hat's enterprise OpenStack Distribution (http://www.redhat.com/openstack) although the vast majority of the concepts and instructions will apply to other distributions, including RDO.
+The course was written with the assumption that you're wanting to deploy OpenStack on-top of a Red Hat based distribution, e.g. Red Hat Enterprise Linux, Fedora, CentOS or Scientific Linux and is written specifically for Red Hat's OpenStack Distribution, Red Hat Enterprise Linux OpenStack Platform (RHEL OSP, http://www.redhat.com/openstack) although the vast majority of the concepts and instructions will apply to other OpenStack distributions, including RDO (http://openstack.redhat.com, a community-led Red Hat based distribution).

-The use of a Linux-based hypervisor (ideally using KVM/libvirt) is highly recommended although not essential, the requirements where necessary are outlined throughout the course but for deployment on alternative platforms it is assumed that this is already configured by yourself.
-The course advises that two virtual machines are created, each with their own varying degrees of compute resource requirements so please ensure that enough resource is available.
-Please note that this course helps you deploy a test-bed for knowledge purposes, it's extremely unlikely that any form of production environment would be deployed in this manor.
+The use of a Linux-based hypervisor (ideally using KVM/libvirt) is highly recommended although not essential.
+The requirements, where necessary, are outlined throughout the course, although please note that for those deploying on alternative platforms it is assumed that this is already configured by yourself.
+The course advises that two virtual machines are created, each with their own varying degrees of compute, storage and network resource requirements so please ensure that you have enough capacity/capability available.
+Please note that this course helps you deploy a test-bed for knowledge purposes, it's extremely unlikely that any form of production environment would be deployed in this manor, so please do not treat it as such.

 By undertaking this course you understand that I take no responsibility for any losses incurred and that you are following the instructions at your own free will.
 A working knowledge of virtualisation, the Linux command-line, networking, storage and scripting will be highly advantageous for anyone following this guide.

 ##**What to expect from the course**

 Upon completion of the course you should fully understand what OpenStack is designed to do, how the components/building-blocks fit together to provide consumable cloud resources and how to install/configure them.
 You should feel comfortable designing OpenStack-based architectures and how to position the technology.
-The course goes into a considerable amount of detail but is far from comprenensive; the target of the course is to provide a solid foundation that can be built upon based on the individuals requirements.
+The course goes into a considerable amount of detail but is far from comprehensive; the target of the course is to provide a solid foundation that can be built upon based on the individuals requirements.

+##**But what are we going to be doing?**

+We're going to be configuring three virtual machines on-top of a Linux-based (ideally) hypervisor to provide a test-bed OpenStack environment within a virtual construct.
+We'll then build up the environment from-scratch (i.e. no automated deployment tools - you're here to learn how it fits together, right?).
+We will use this environment to build up our understanding of OpenStack, it's networking and storage concepts in depth.

 <!--BREAK-->

 #**The OpenStack Project**

-OpenStack is an open-source Infrastructure-as-a-Service (IaaS) initiative for building and managing large groups of compute instances in an on-demand massively scale-out cloud computing environment.
-The OpenStack project, led by the OpenStack Foundation has many goals, most importantly is it's initiative to support interoperability between cloud services and to provide all of the building blocks required to establish a cloud that mimics what a public cloud offers you.
-The difference being, you get the benefits of being able to stand it up behind a corporate firewall.
+OpenStack is an open-source Infrastructure-as-a-Service (IaaS) initiative for building and managing large groups of compute instances in an on-demand, massively scale-out cloud computing environment.
+The OpenStack project, led by the OpenStack Foundation has many goals, most importantly is it's initiative to support interoperability between cloud services and to provide all of the building blocks required to establish a cloud that mimics what a public cloud, such as Amazon AWS, offers you.
+The difference being, you get the agility and flexibility benefits whilst being able to stand it up behind a corporate firewall.

+OpenStack itself started off as a set of distinct projects by RackSpace and NASA although today such projects have evolved considerably and are under community control.
+There is a vendor-agnostic foundation that controls the strategic and technical direction of OpenStack as a whole, making sure that the interests of the project and the community rather than corporate interest is paramount.

 The OpenStack project has had a significant impact on the IT industry, its adoption has been very wide spread and has become the basis of the cloud offerings from vendors such as HP, IBM and Dell.
-Other organisations such as Red Hat, Ubuntu and Rackspace are putting together 'distributions' of OpenStack and offering it to their customers as a supported platform for building a cloud; it's truly seen as the "Linux of the Cloud".
-The project currently has contributions from developers all over the world, vendors are actively developing plugins and contributing code to ensure that OpenStack can exploit the latest features that their software/hardware exposes.
+Other organisations such as Red Hat, Ubuntu and Rackspace are putting together 'distributions' of OpenStack and offering it to their customers as a supported platform for building a cloud; seen by many as the "Linux of the Cloud".
+The project currently has contributions from developers all over the world, vendors are actively developing plug-ins and contributing code to ensure that OpenStack can exploit the latest features that their software/hardware provides.

-OpenStack is made up of many individual components in a modular architecture that can be put together to create different types of clouds depending on the requirements of the organisation, e.g. pure-compute or cloud storage.

-TODO: Finish this ;-)
+The project is currently on its ninth major release (Havana), with the tenth (Icehouse) scheduled to be released in April/May 2014.
+There are a number of individual components that make up OpenStack, many of which operate autonomously but collectively can combine to create a very feature-rich cloud platform.
+Each component provides a specific element of functionality within the cloud, e.g. one for managing compute, one for networking and one for authentication.

+OpenStack represents the shift from traditional enterprise virtualisation workloads towards cloud-enabled workloads, i.e. the move from stateful workloads in which the application SLA and performance is tied to the underlying machine and is usually wrapped up with high availability solutions over to the new-age scale-out and fault-tolerant type applications in which the SLA and performance is linked to a dynamically scaling set of machines.
+OpenStack simply provides a suitable platform for such workloads, one that accepts that failure is always possible and that can scale up/down easily and without disruption.

 <!--BREAK-->